1010 E McDowell Road, Suite 101, Phoenix, AZ 85006

 Dr. Saperstein has diagnosed and treated over 3,000 patients with EDS and POTS.
 He and his team at the Center provide care for the numerous complications of EDS: joint pain, headaches, POTS, GI problems, and mast cell activation syndrome.

-EDS & HSD VIDEOS
+EDS VIDEOS

 What is EDS?